whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/Research/Adderall/Papers/Prescribing Amphetamine To Amphetamine Users As A.md

-# Prescribing amphetamine to amphetamine users as a
+# Prescribing Amphetamine to Amphetamine Users as a

 ELSEVIER
 International Journal of Drug Policy 9 (1998) 339-344